raedahgroup/video-production/decredStakeVoting/decredStakeVoting_vo.md

 All tickets are placed in the ticket pool where they wait to be randomly selected.

-Every block 5 tickets are drawn from the pool.
+Every 5 minutes, 5 tickets are drawn from the pool.

 Once their ticket is drawn, a ticket holder's votes are cast by their chosen vote casting service which provides the infrastructure to ensure votes are broadcast to the network swiftly.